ISIS: Eternal Goddess of Egypt and Rome

 In this extensive work the author Lesley Jackson draws on two of the principle sources of information on Isis, the texts of the Ancient Egyptians and those of the Classical writers to present the most complete presentation of her worship to date.
 She considers her beginnings, her birth, her place of origin, her names, her attributes, her iconography, her relationships, her symbols (including the ankh, tyet, sistrum and situla) and the development of her cult.

-Advance* Orders – with free postage & packaging:
+Order now – with free postage & packaging:

 Table of Contents

 TABLE OF CONTENTS

 THE ORIGIN OF ISIS AND HER MANY NAMES